Specialist school: Singapore

 Since 1987, the Government of Singapore's education policy has been based on diversifying curricular provision between its schools.
 There are four government designated specialist schools offering a specialist education in chosen areas of the curriculum.
 These fee-paying schools, officially named specialised independent schools, specialise in either applied learning, mathematics, science, sport or art.
 There are also four other independent specialised schools with a specialist vocational curriculum.
 These are known as specialised schools.
 In 2011 over half of the public schools in Singapore were niche schools.
 These schools are specialist schools for extracurricular and unconventional subjects such as fencing, music, the performing arts and uniformed grouping.
-Specialist curricular areas are known as niche areas, niche domains or simply a niche, and niche schools are entitled to select up to five percent of their intake in these areas.
+Specialist curricular areas are known as niche areas, niche domains or simply a niche, and niche schools are entitled to select up to five per cent of their intake in these areas.
 In 2013, the Ministry of Education set a goal for every Singaporean school to have a niche by 2017.
 Schools are awarded niche status after demonstrating achievement in their desired niche and are rewarded with extra funding from the Ministry.
 Primary niche schools are called school-based excellence schools.

 United States

 There is a successful small tradition of specialized schools for particular curricular areas in the United States.
 Specialized schools for a variety of subjects such as the performing arts or science exist in some cities, with specialized vocational and technical schools being the most typical.
-Most of these schools are highly selective.
+Most of these schools are highly selective, and are often referred to as exam schools.
 The term specialized school is also used to refer to boarding schools for children with special needs, as boarding provision is a small part of their educational provision.

 A large number of charter schools in the United States are specialized schools.
 In 2015, a study evaluated the diversity between charter schools in 17 cities.
 The ratio between specialized charter schools and non-specialized charter schools in these cities was found to typically be around 50/50.
-55 percent of enrolled students attended non-specialized charter schools while 45 percent attended specialized charter schools.
+55 per cent of enrolled students attended non-specialized charter schools while 45 per cent attended specialized charter schools.
 There are also two other main types of specialized school in the United States, the magnet school and alternative school.
 Magnet schools are public schools which specialise in a particular course or curriculum.
 There were 3,497 of these schools in the United States during the 2019/2020 academic year.
 Alternative schools are educational establishments with untraditional methods and curriculae, including a specialised curriculum.
 There were 10,900 alternative schools in the United States in the 2000/2001 academic year.